 These efforts are designed to attract digital talent and make sure the public sector is seen as a desirable place to work due to the level of ambition and opportunity to improve outcomes for people who rely on essential services.

 Improving gender balance

 We will promote digital as an attractive career choice for young people, women, disabled people, veterans and minority ethnic people.
-We often say “digital is a team sport” and we need people with a variety of life experiences and backgrounds to ensure we have the skills and experience we need for success.
+It’s often said that digital is a team sport and we need people with a variety of life experiences and backgrounds to make sure we have the skills and experience we need for success.